-- ♦ A student that has been reported as having violated the Honor Code will first meet with the Faculty Advisors, and at times the Honor Council Chair, in order to determine whether an Honor Council hearing should convene. - If an Honor Council hearing is going to convene the student and his Advisor (or some other advocate for the student if the advisor is unavailable) will be notified to be present at the hearing with the student. - The student will have at least 24 hours advanced notice of an Honor Council hearing, unless the student requests or agrees to meet sooner. - ♦ A quorum of at least 2/3 of the Honor Council and two Faculty Advisors are required to hold a hearing. - ◆ The Honor Council makes recommendations to the Office of the Head of School, with whom all final decisions rest.
+- ◆ A student who has been reported as having violated the Honor Code will first meet with the Faculty Advisors (and at times the Honor Council Chair) to determine whether an Honor Council hearing should convene. - ◆ If an Honor Council hearing is necessary, the student and his Advisor (or some other advocate for the student if the advisor is unavailable) will be notified to be present at the hearing. - ◆ The student will have at least 24 hours advance notice of an Honor Council hearing, unless the student requests or agrees to meet sooner. - ◆ A quorum of at least 2/3 of the Honor Council and two Faculty Advisors are required to hold a hearing. - ◆ The Honor Council makes recommendations to the Office of the Head of School, with whom all final decisions rest.
 In most cases except separation, the Faculty Advisor to the Council notifies the student, advisor, and parents of the school's decision.
-In cases that involve separation, the Head of School notifies students, advisors and families. - ♦ All Honor Council hearings are confidential (see below).
+In cases that involve separation, the Head of School notifies the student, his advisor, and his family. - All Honor Council hearings are confidential (see below).
 Parents or other concerned parties are not allowed to attend an Honor Council Hearing, nor are they allowed to contact members of the Council about proceedings, recommendations, decisions, etc. All inquiries should be directed to the Head of School or Faculty Advisors to the Council.